Pescadero Creek (Pajaro River): Watershed and Course

 Pescadero Creek runs southerly through the southern Santa Cruz Mountains about 2.5 mi southwest of Gilroy, California.
-At about two-thirds of its course it is joined by Castro Valley Road, which passes with the stream through Hatfield Canyon, then crosses into Santa Cruz County and receives from the right Star Creek, which drains the eastern flank of 1618 ft tall Atherton Peak.
+It upper course is followed by Castro Valley Road, until it joins with Hatfield Canyon Creek at the bottom of Hatfield Canyon.
+Hatfield Canyon Creek begins on Long Ridge and flows east then southeast to join Pescadero Creek.
+After passing Hatfield Canyon, Pescadero Creek then crosses into Santa Cruz County and receives from the right Star Creek, which drains the eastern flank of 1618 ft tall Atherton Peak.
 Next, Pescadero Creek passes to the east of 1575 ft tall Mount Pajaro on its way to its confluence with the Pajaro River, about 9.5 mi east of Watsonville, California.

 Ecology and Conservation

 Pescadero Creek hosts spawning runs of anadromous steelhead trout (Oncorhynchus mykiss).

 The use of the word "salmon" in the above historical accounts is not specific and may refer to either steelhead trout or salmon.
 However, Stanford University ichthyologist John Otterbein Snyder indicated in a 1912 report that Chinook salmon (Oncorhynchus tschawytscha) ran in the Pajaro River watershed.
 In 1953, local Gilroy resident, Herman Garcia Sr., caught a Chinook salmon in Uvas Creek, a tributary of the Pajaro River watershed.
 Also, two adult Chinook salmon 60 cm and 65 cm long were caught and released in a 2005 study of San Felipe Lake, although these may have been fall-run Chinook from hatchery releases.

+A series of purchases by land trusts in the last few years have protected much of Pescadero Creek from Hatfield Canyon to the confluence with the Pajaro River.
 The 1200 acre Star Creek Ranch on the eastern slope of Mount Atherton has been protected by the Land Trust of Santa Cruz County.
 The Ranch is bordered by 2 mi of Pescadero Creek and harbors 350 acre of coast redwood (Sequoia sempervirens) forest, oak woodlands and grasslands.
 It is a component of a critical linkage for wildlife to move from the Santa Cruz Mountains to the Gabilan Range to the south.
 Just downstream from the Star Creek Ranch, the [Peninsula Open Space Trust] (POST) acquired the 1,340 acre Pescadero Ranch for $15.65 million in October, 2024.
 This further adds to the critical wildlife linkage from the Gabilan Range to the south of the Pajaro River to the Santa Cruz Mountains to the north.
+Then, in January 2006 POST acquired the Sargent Ranch, conserving the lands along nearly the entire eastern bank and much of the western bank of Pescadero Creek from Hatfield Canyon to the confluence with the Pajaro River.